Add the English International Keyboard in Windows 10/11

 To make use of the US-International keyboard once you have added it to Windows:

-2. Now press Space until United States-International appears in the second line of the highlighted language and key layout combination.
+2. Let go when United States-International appears in the second line of the highlighted language and key layout combination.

-How to Enable the US International Keyboard Layout in Windows: FAQ
+How to Enable the US-English International Keyboard Layout in Windows: FAQ

 Why would I enable the United States-International keyboard layout?